arwaysf/COP4601-Project-/README.md

 ### Tools
 1. Selenium IDE - ChromeDriver
-   - Selenium IDE- we chose it because it has a recorder and playback feature, no need for large       code, and its easy for integration into CI/CD pipelines.
+   - Selenium IDE-  chose it because it has a recorder and playback feature, no need for large       code, and its easy      for integration into CI/CD pipelines.

 2. Postman ?